GU9797/stepful-crud-app/README.md

 - Holidays are fair game
 - Students cannot book past or overlapping slots
 - Coaches cannot create overlapping slots
+- Overlapping slots with other students will not be displayed to students

 ---